-The study raised a number of key insights: Reflections showed a wide range of negative emotions and thoughts: fears, misunderstanding and confusion.
+The study brought to light a number of key insights: Reflections showed a wide range of negative emotions and thoughts: fears, misunderstanding, and confusion.
 As the students progressed in their work on the VR platform, those feelings became more positive and empowering.
-Students gained a sense of self-efficacy, and satisfaction on their acquisition of a different and challenging tool for teaching in accordance with the modern age.
+Students gained a sense of self-efficacy and satisfaction with their acquisition of a different and challenging tool for teaching in accordance with the modern age.

-As is clear from the reflections cited above we can see that the reflection about the thinking of students have a number of central themes repeating themselves.
-They are feelings of: self-efficacy, a variety of emotions ranging the spectrum from initial frustration at the beginning of the mission to the satisfaction and sense of competence as a result of the product quality and satisfactory.
+As is clear from the reflections cited above, there are a number of central key themes that continue to arise.
+These are feelings of self-efficacy and a variety of emotions ranging the spectrum from initial frustration at the beginning of the mission to the satisfaction and sense of competence that result from the product quality and adequacy.

 Working in VR provides students with new challenges which are completely different than normal frontal teaching.
-Presenting challenging learning environment of VR to the student teacher demonstrates something else, innovative, different and creative.
+Presenting the challenging learning environment of VR to the student teacher demonstrates something else that is innovative, different, and creative.
 It poses challenges of active teaching and learning in which the learner becomes an active participant, creating and being creative.

-In addition, we saw the creative processes that meet a virtual reality environment have an impact on the feelings and emotions in general and in particular the sense of self-efficacy of students facing a complex challenge, not familiar to deal with it.
-Thus, invite intellectual and emotional challenges.
+In addition, we saw that the creative processes that meet a virtual reality environment have an impact on feelings and emotions in general, and in particular on the sense of self-efficacy of students facing a complex challenge and unfamiliar with dealing with it.
+Thus, it presents intellectual and emotional challenges.

-We propose to give it more room in training teachers with active experience including technology rich environments, VR environments in particular.
-Accompanying process of reflective thinking and collaboration.
-Allow for constructing new competencies, beliefs and personal empowerment aptitude of a student and as a teacher in the future.
-The unique environment of the imaginary inventions allos and invite construction of knowledge and thinking on creative doing or concrete guidelines.
-It creates a bridge between the real world and imaginary worlds of content (real or virtual), thereby promoting the learning of the teacher, facilitator and learner, a student or a student teacher..
+We propose to give VR more prominence in teacher training, with active experience that includes technology rich environments, VR environment in particular, and the accompanying process of reflective thinking and collaboration that allows for constructing new competencies, beliefs, and personal empowerment aptitude of a student and as a teacher in the future.
+The unique environment of the imaginary inventions allows and invites the construction of knowledge and thinking on creative doing or concrete guidelines.
+It creates a bridge between the real world and imaginary worlds of content (real or virtual), thereby promoting the learning of the teacher, facilitator, and learner, a student or a student teacher.

-This experience enriches students as a teaching tool in the area of advanced technology, it stimulates interest in a wide range of emotions and feelings.
+This experience enriches students: as a teaching tool in the area of advanced technology, it stimulates interest in a wide range of emotions and feelings.

-Some researchers even point out that VR using different technologies and computer simulation represents a realistic understanding of different situations (Wan et al, 2013).
-Hence, this process can change perceptions, attitudes, feelings and emotions and give particularly meaningful and creative learning experience.
+Some researchers even point out that VR, using different technologies and computer simulation, represents a realistic understanding of different situations (Wan et al, 2013).
+Hence, this process can change perceptions, attitudes, feelings, and emotions and give particularly meaningful and creative learning experiences.
 These, in turn, empower the learner's perception of emotional space and personal capability.

 We recommend seeing VR environments as a wider educational concept and not just another educational technological tool.
-It can be added as a new teaching module inserted as part of innovation within an existing course of training the teachers of tomorrow.
-Further then developing or increasing their self efficacy, students were able to carry over its effect to rationalize difficulties on their way to become future teachers.
-This is one of the objectives of education: from concrete mission to a wider educational thought.
+It could be added as a new teaching module, included as part of an innovation within an existing course of training the teachers of tomorrow.
+In addition to developing or increasing their self efficacy, students were able to carry over its effect to rationalize difficulties on their way to becoming future teachers.
+This is one of the objectives of education: the move from concrete mission to a wider educational thought.

 References